Evidence-based actions for balance

 Ensure leaders model positive work and life balance behaviour.

-• Ensure managers and supervisors are supported and encouraged to demonstrate positive work and life balance.
+• Support and encourage managers and supervisors to demonstrate positive work and life balance.

-• Provide training for managers and supervisors so they can support and encourage their employees to effectively manage work and life demands.
+• Train managers and supervisors to support and encourage their employees to effectively manage work and life demands.

-• Ensure managers take their entitled breaks and vacation time, and actively encourage their direct reports to take theirs.
+• Ensure managers take their entitled breaks and vacation time.
+Actively encourage their direct reports to take theirs.

-• Ensure messaging from leaders and management about work and life balance is relevant, consistent with their demonstrated behaviour or expectations, and includes reasonable actions for employees.
+• Ensure messaging from leaders and management about work and life balance:

 Support employees who are struggling with personal or health issues.

-• Ensure that managers and supervisors have the necessary communication skills to foster trust in their ability to help employees with challenges to their work and life balance.
+• Ensure managers and supervisors have the necessary communication skills to foster trust.
+Then, employees are more likely to accept their leader's help with challenges to their work and life balance.
 Building trust for leaders provides strategies and resources to help with this.

-• Performance management includes resources for supporting performance in a psychologically safe way, even when mental health is an issue.
+• Performance management includes resources for supporting performance in a psychologically safe way.
+This includes supporting employees with mental health issues.
 These strategies allow the employee to have better balance while at work.

 Support employees who are caregivers.

 • Offer Caregiver resources to employees struggling with balancing caregiving with work.
 Caring for a family member, partner or friend can be distressing.
-You may feel stressed when you can’t personally provide all they need to be comfortable and when you aren’t sure where to turn to for help.
+You may feel stressed when you can’t personally provide all they need to be comfortable.
+It's also challenging when you aren’t sure where to turn to for help.

-• Use Leader support for employees who are caregivers for strategies to support employees who are caregivers for family members or loved ones with mental health or other health issues.
+• Use Leader support for employees for strategies to support these employees.
+They may be caring for family members or loved ones with mental health or other health issues.

 Take steps to prevent burnout.

-• Ensure that managers and supervisors have the necessary communication skills to foster trust in their ability to help employees with challenges to their work and life balance.
+• • Ensure managers and supervisors have the necessary communication skills to foster trust.
+Then, employees are more likely to accept their leader's help with challenges to their work and life balance.
 Building trust for leaders provides strategies and resources to help with this.
 To help prevent and address burnout, leaders should also:

 • Understand the issue